Why page & website speed matter

 The main gripes we have about PageSpeed Insights is that no one knows how their different metrics are calculated, weighted or how they relate to each other.
 And now with Google's focus on Core Web Vitals page and site speed metrics that affect SEO rankings?
 There's even more to wrap our heads around.

 Here's what we do know as a best practice to boost your page and site speed:

 Google recommends withholding all “render-blocking” resources that might interfere with the speed of simply getting some content on the screen.
 The rationale is that the user seeing something immediately is better than nothing for a brief moment.
 This seems like a valid recommendation except for the fact that there are some fairly significant drawbacks.

 - It looks bad.

 We’ve all been to sites where this is enough of a problem that we notice.
 You start scrolling down a page, or begin reading an article, only to have everything start moving around pushing content out of view, making headlines change size, etc. This creates user experience problems that, while minor, can be frustrating to a visitor in addition to the message that the site is built poorly.

 - It seems cheap.

-The unfortunate side effect of pages loading so sloppy is that there comes an inherent sense that you’re on a cheap website.
-Take a look at sites from any high-end fashion label, for example.
-I can almost guarantee that it will load fairly slow as they often rely on high-quality graphics, videos and animations to reinforce their high-end brand image.
+The unfortunate side effect of pages loading so sloppy is that there comes an inherent sense that you’re on a cheap website (therefore, unsecure website).
+Take a look at sites from any high-end fashion label.
+It is almost guaranteed that it will load fairly slow as they often rely on high-quality graphics, videos and animations to reinforce their high-end brand image.
 You can rest assured the site will build itself eloquently and will be anything but jarring.